 At the end of 1837, Holland Lodge moved to Houston and opened regularly at the Senate Chamber of the original Capitol Building, place of Rice Hotel and now the Rice Lofts, until October 1838.
 Holland Lodge No. 1 has relocated several times and now meets at 4911 Montrose Boulevard in the Museum District area of Houston, Texas.

-When Holland Lodge No. 1 was about to celebrate its sesquicentennial in 1985, Walter A. Chatham, former Secretary, wrote the following about the emblem of the lodge:
+When Holland Lodge No. 1 was about to celebrate its sesquicentennial in 1985, Walter A. Chatham, former Secretary, wrote the following about the lodge: